 The Spirit of Speyside Whisky Festival is an annual celebration of the Scottish national drink that has been taking place since 1999.
 It encompasses 500+ whisky-related events that appeal to everyone from the seasoned connoisseur to the curious novice.
-Aside from meeting the makers of some of Scotland’s finest whiskies and sampling the drams themselves, visitors can look forward to five full days of distillery tours, guided walks, smuggling adventures (we know, right?!), railway tours, canoeing excursions, art and craft exhibitions, tumbler carving workshops, music and live performances, as well as plenty of tasty festival food by some of Scotland’s most innovative chefs and eateries.
+Aside from meeting the makers of some of Scotland’s finest whiskies and sampling the drams (drinks) themselves, visitors can look forward to five full days of distillery tours, guided walks, smuggling adventures, railway tours, canoeing excursions, art and craft exhibitions, tumbler carving workshops, music and live performances.
+There is also plenty of tasty festival food by some of Scotland’s most innovative chefs and eateries.
 Best of all – it takes place in village halls, local pubs, historic castles, distilleries and in the great outdoors along the entire length of the River Spey, which lends a wonderful sense of place to the entire celebration.

-Also take a look at the Inverness Whiskey & gin festival usually taking place in April.
-Hosted in different locations all over the Scottish Highlands it promises to be one of the very best festivals to sample Scotland’s malt Whisky and craft gin.
+You can also take a look at the Inverness Whisky & Gin Festival which usually takes place in April.
+It promises to be one of the very best festivals to sample Scotland’s malt whisky and craft gin.

 May – September